How to Make Your WooCommerce Website Accessible

 Screenshot of the Storefront theme page in the Wordpress Theme Directory.

 If you want more theme options, both the WordPress theme directory and marketplaces like ThemeForest offer filters to find what you are looking for.
+You can also check out our blog on selecting an accessible WooCommerce theme for further information.

 2. Use the right plugins